Pauls Valley Care Center

 Ability to Keep Residents Mobile

-This is a measure of the percent of long-term stay residents who retained mobility levels.
+Measures the percentage of long-term stay patients that retained mobility levels.

 Short-term Care: Rehospitalizations